n0needt0/fbg/README.md

 git clone https://github.com/n0needt0/fbg fbg

+cd /opt/fbg

-edit config.cfg file per your network requirements, basically you want free private network block
+edit config.cfg file per your network requirements,

+basically you want free private network block see example config

 #then

+on each of the nodes A and B

-cd /opt/fbginstall
+cd /opt/fbg

 bash setup_node.sh

 #test Step 1.

 check that...

+node A can ping nodeb

+and node B can ping nodea

 #Step 2.
 Run on each node after completing step 1 on both nodes